amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 - `<actorType>`: the actor type.
 - `<actorId>`: the ID of the specific actor to call.

-The sidecar manages how, when and where each actor runs, and also routes messages between actors.
-When an actor hasn't been used for a period of time, the runtime deactivates the actor and removes it from memory.
-Any state managed by the actor is persisted and will be available when the actor re-activates.
+The sidecar manages how, when, and where each actor will run and also routes messages between them.
+When an actor hasn't been called for a period of time, the runtime will deactivate the actor and remove it from memory.
+Any state held by the actor will be persisted and available when the actor reactivates.
 Dapr uses an idle timer to determine when an actor can be deactivated.
 When an operation is called on the actor (either by a method call or a reminder firing), the idle timer is reset and the actor instance will remain activated.

-The sidecar API is only one part of the equation.
-The service itself also needs to implement an API specification, because the actual code that you write for the actor will run inside the service itself.
+The sidecar API is only part of the equation.
+The service itself needs to implement an API specification.
+The actual code that you write for the actor will run inside the service.
 Figure 11-1 shows the various API calls between the service and its sidecar:

 :::image type="content" source="./media/actors/sidecar-communication.png" alt-text="Diagram of API calls between actor service and Dapr sidecar.":::